actonmass/actonmass.org/_pages/index.md

   - title: Gender Equity
     subtitle: Teach consent in sex education
     page: ./gender-equity

+donate_text: Act on Mass is a non-profit  organization that doesn't take money from corporations.
+Please support our mission.
 ---

 Year after year, popular bills about education, immigrant rights, climate change and more are killed by legislators who claim to support them.